JiaRuiming-1/AI-Trading/P5_NLP/README.md

 This project seperate three sections.
 1. Familiar some tools of data clean and make up bag of words to predict sentiment of finacial satement by tf-idf and cosine_similarity methods.
 2. How to contruct or use pretrained model of Embeding+LSTM to predict text sentiment
-3. Familiar CNN model and transform learning.
+3. Familiar CNN model and transfer learning.

 ## Financial Statement and Sentiment Analysis
 In this section, I will construct a simple model to analysis the sentiment consistency based on company year and half year financial reports. `NLP_on_Finacial_Statement